Kofijnr999/Flight-Price-Prediction/README.md

-Our best-performing regression model achieved an R-squared (R2) score of 98% on the test dataset, indicating that our model performed very well on the testing data.
+My best-performing regression model achieved an R-squared (R2) score of 98% on the test dataset, indicating that our model performed very well on the testing data.